Domestic Assault Defense

 Felony Strangulation is often considered a domestic assault case.
 If a person assaults a family member by strangulation, they could be looking at a domestic assault conviction as well as an Order for Protection case.
 What this means is that you could lose the right to contact or see the alleged victim.
 You could also lose the right to go to your home or see your children.
 This can be a very difficult situation to deal with.
 It is important that you remain as calm as possible when dealing with this type of case, regardless of how unjust the situation may seem.

-If you are facing a felony strangulation conviction, you could be looking at three years in prison and a $5,000 fine.
+If you are facing a felony strangulation conviction, you could be looking at three years in prison and a fine.
 You may also face anger management counseling, community service and restitution to the victim.
-A strangulation conviction will remain on your criminal record, negatively impacting your ability to find decent employment or housing.
-This is because your criminal record can be checked by potential landlords, employers, schools and financial institutes.
-You could also lose your right to possess firearms.
-An experienced Minnesota strangulation lawyer will be able to help ensure that best outcome possible.
+An experienced criminal defense lawyer will be able to help ensure that best outcome possible.